-How to Teach Your Dog to Stay – Five Great Places to Practice
+How to Teach Your Dog to Sit & Stay

 get your dog to stay